The Ultimate Guide To Joining A Startup

 • How did you meet your cofounder and recruit your leadership team?

-While I’m thinking and taking notes on:
+While they answer, I’m thinking and taking notes on:

 • When faced with obstacles in the past, what happened?